 Don’t know what heart failure is or what reduced ejection fraction means?
 YouTube it!

-Never heard of valsartan/sacubitril?
+Never heard of ACEi, ARB, ARNi and/or valsartan/sacubitril?
 Google it!

-Want to understand the mechanism behind the drug?
+Want to understand the mechanism behind the drugs?
 Google is your best friend.
 Also, feel free to try other resources such as UpToDate.

 Step 0B: Nest Initialization